The Pole Behaviour of the Phase Derivative of the Short-Time Fourier Transform: Numerical Observations

-In Figure \ref{fig:WinInfluence} we also see that for windows with a worse time-frequency concentration than the Gaussian window, the structure is more complicated.
-In the representation using a Hamming window, we still observe repeating patterns at the zeros of the transform, but the variability of the shape of this pattern seems higher, and the pattern orientation slightly varies, whereas it is fixed in the case of a Gaussian window.

-For the case of the rectangular window, the zeros of the STFT form not discrete points as for the two other types of window but, rather, more complicated, extended structures.
+We can observe that narrowing the window results in similar patterns around the zeros, but with a scaled shape: the resulting pattern is narrower over time, but wider over frequency.
+Figure \ref{fig:WinInfluence} also shows the influence of the window type.
+The structure is more complicated for windows with bad time-frequency concentration.
+On the representation using a Hamming window, we still observe repeating patterns at the zeros of the transform, but the variability of the shape of this pattern seems higher, and the pattern orientation slightly varies, whereas it is fixed in the case of a Gaussian window.
+For the case of the rectangular window, the zeros of the STFT form a more complicated, extended structures.
 This leads to much more variable patterns.
-Yet, interestingly, we still observe that the values of the phase derivative with high absolute values concentrate around the zeros of the transform, whereas the phase derivative is close to zero in the regions of the STFT where the modulus is high.
-The seemingly different pattern in the case of a rectangular window appears to be created by artifacts due to the discontinuity of the window.
-But in principle the behavior of the phase derivative around zeros is the same as in the other cases.
+Yet, we still, interestingly, observe that the values of the phase derivative with high absolute values concentrate around the zeros of the transform, whereas the phase derivative is close to zero in the regions of the STFT where the modulus is high.

-In summary, the effect could be seen not only for the Gaussian, but also for the Hanning window.
-Therefore we can expect that we need some regularity of the window to observe this effect, but we don't need the full regularity of the Gaussian window.
-This can be nicely seen in the mathematical results in Section \ref{sec:Mathematical}.
-Numerically it can be observed, that even for discontinuous windows like the rectangular window, a similar structure can be seen, but perturbed by the missing regularity of the window.
+>From the experiments above, we expect those properties to be highly correlated with co-orbit properties regarding the STFT, i.e. inclusion in certain modulation spaces \cite{fe06}.
+In particular, choosing windows in the Feichtinger algebra $S_0$ \cite{feizim1} should result in a phase derivative behavior comparable to the Gaussian window.
+We also expect results to be valid as in Section \ref{sec:Mathematical}, for windows in $S_0$.
+The systematic investigation of the phase derivative behaviour for modulation spaces is beyond the scope of this paper, and will be investigate in future work. \\

-The behavior that we observe for the noise is not specific to this kind of signal.
-Indeed further experiments on other synthesized and recorded complex sounds showed that the same characteristics can be observed for all signals: the values of the phase derivative of high absolute value are concentrated in the neighbourhood of the zeros of the STFT, and for ``nice'' windows, a specific pattern appears in this neighbourhood.
+The behaviour that we observe is not specific to noise signals.
+Indeed, further experiments on other synthesized and recorded complex sounds showed that the same characteristics can be observed for all signals: the values of the phase derivative of high absolute value are concentrated in the neighbourhood of the zeros of the STFT, and for ``nice'' windows, a specific pattern appears in this neighbourhood.